PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-22 11:41:15
+Last updated: 2024-04-22 11:41:48
-Random Quote: Sometimes science is more art than science. - Rick Sanchez
+Random Quote: The Universe is Random.
+Not Inevitable.
+It's simple Chaos. - Walter White